-- Non-vegetative Area.
-Up to 50 percent of the parkway area may be organic or inorganic cover. - 1.
+- E. Non-planted Area.
+A maximum of 20 percent of the parkway area may be organic or inorganic cover. - 1.
 Permitted materials include permeable pavers, decomposed granite, gravel, rocks, or mulch. - a.
-Pavers are not allowed within 3 feet of any public streetlight pole or pull box or other utility facilities. - E. Stormwater Management.
-Parkways shall either meet the following basic stormwater standards, or propose a biofiltration planter or swale design based on local conditions per the approval of the Director of Public Works. - The parkway shall be at the same grade as the adjacent hardscape surface at the outer edge of the parkway and slope at a minimum of 1 percent towards the center of the parkway. - 2.
-For parkways with a width greater than 5 feet, the center two feet of the parkway should be depressed 3 to 4 inches to form a shallow swale to collect sidewalk stormwater.
-Alternative means of storing runoff, such as gravel sumps within the parkway, may be provided. - F. Irrigation.
-Irrigation systems in parkways must be designed and constructed in a manner that will eliminate surface runoff onto any impermeable surface, public or private, under any condition.
-Design of irrigation systems in parkways shall be in accordance with all local, state, and federal laws and regulations for water conservation.
-Street tree roots shall not be damaged during the irrigation installation process. - G. Maintenance.
-The abutting property owner shall maintain the parkway in a safe condition so as not to endanger persons or property, and not to interfere with the public convenience.
+Pavers are not allowed within 3 feet of any public streetlight pole or pull box or other utility facilities. - F. Stormwater Management.
+Parkways shall either meet the following basic stormwater standards, or propose a biofiltration planter or swale design based on local conditions per the approval of the Director of Public Works. - 1.
+The parkway shall be at the same grade as the adjacent hardscape surface at the outer edge of the parkway and slope at a minimum of 1 percent towards the center of the parkway. - 2.
+For parkways with a width greater than 5 feet, the center 2 feet of the parkway shall be depressed 3 to 4 inches to form a shallow swale to collect sidewalk stormwater.
+Alternative means of storing runoff, such as gravel sumps within the parkway, may be provided with review authority approval. - G. Irrigation.
+Irrigation systems in parkways shall be designed and constructed in a manner that will eliminate surface runoff onto any impermeable surface, public or private, under any condition. - 1.
+Design of irrigation systems in parkways shall be in accordance with all local, state, and federal laws and regulations for water conservation. - 2.
+Street tree roots shall not be damaged during the irrigation installation process. - H. Maintenance.
+Abutting property owner shall maintain the parkway in a condition so as not to endanger persons or property, and not to interfere with the public convenience.